'Ukraine can and will win this war,' says Boris Johnson as he visits Kyiv on Ukraine's Independence Day - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Niamh Kennedy, Benjamin Brown and Karem Smith contributed to this article.
+CNN’s Niamh Kennedy, Benjamin Brown, Radina Gigova and Karem Smith contributed to this article.